2022 FIFA World Cup Group B

 Group B of the 2022 FIFA World Cup took place from 21 to 29 November 2022.
 The group consisted of national association football teams from England, Iran, the United States and Wales.
 Both England and the United States progressed to the round of 16 undefeated.
-England won the group, winning two games and drawing the other, while the United States won one and drew the other two.
-Iran finished the group third, having won a single game, with Wales finishing fourth with a single point.
+England won the group, winning two games and drawing the other, while the United States won one game and drew the other two.
+Iran finished the group third, having won a game, with Wales finishing fourth with a single point.

 Initially noted for unusually containing four teams all ranked in the top 20 at the time of the tournament, as well as two teams within the same sovereign state and other geopolitical conflicts, various incidents relating to Qatar's ban on LGBTQ+ symbols affected the games on the first match day.